MD500000/analytics-engineer-case-submission/README.md

 You are now ready to begin development!

 PRO TIP: If you want a nice UI to work with your data, you can use DuckDB's web UI.
 After running the `seed` command, run `uv run duckdb -ui` in your terminal.
 This will open a UI in your browser where you can inspect the database.
 For more details, see the [DuckDB UI documentation](https://github.com/duckdb/duckdb-wasm/tree/master/packages/duckdb-browser-ui).
-Remember to attach dev.duckdb database in the ui.
+Remember to attach olist.duckdb database in the ui.

 ### **Your Mission**